Dose-response and relative-potency assay software

 Ways to use Provenarium

-Free demo
+Free workspace

 • Personal workspace

-• CSV and Excel plate import
+• CSV plate import

-• Analysis settings and PDF export
+• Retained analysis evidence and PDF export

-Try the free demo
+Try the workspace

 Project-based